tuankhoin/server-system-learning/README.md

-# DevOps server automation learning: virtual machine, ssh/sftp connection, Ansible
+# DevOps and server automation learning

 ## To begin...